Drona-Subu/Mern-Project/README.md

-# Project Title
+# Location Image Uploader

-The Location Image Uploader is a web application that allows users to upload images associated with specific locations made using MERN Full stack.
+The Location Image Uploader is a full-stack web application that enables users to upload images related to specific locations.
+It's built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+Here are the key features and technologies used:

-Used JWT for Authentication and Authorization and bcrypt for password hashing.
+## Features

+1. **Image Upload**: Users can upload images associated with specific locations.
+2. **Authentication and Authorization**: JWT (JSON Web Tokens) are used for user authentication and authorization.
+3. **Password Hashing**: User passwords are securely hashed using bcrypt.
-Used multer for saving the image file on disk storage.
+4. **File Storage**: Multer is utilized for saving image files to disk storage.

+## Technologies Used

+- **Frontend**:
+  - React: Building the user interface.
+  - HTML, CSS, and JavaScript: Creating the frontend components.
+- **Backend**:
+  - Node.js: Handling server-side logic.
+  - Express.js: Building the RESTful API.
+  - MongoDB: Storing user data and image metadata.
+- **Authentication**:
+  - JWT (JSON Web Tokens): Securely managing user sessions.
+  - Bcrypt: Hashing user passwords.
+- **File Handling**:
+  - Multer: Managing image file uploads.

+## Getting Started

+1. Clone this repository to your local machine: git clone https://github.com/Drona-Subu/Mern-Project.git

+2. Install dependencies using `npm install`.

+3. Set up your MongoDB database and configure the connection in `app.js`.

+4. Create a `.env` file with the following variables:
+   - `DB_USERNAME`: Your MongoDB connection string.
+   - `DB_PASSWORD`: Secret key for JWT token generation.

+5. Run the server:
+   cd Backend
+   node app.js

+7. Run the client app(React):
+   cd my-react-app
+   npm run dev

 ## Demo